 - (a) SUNDAY PARTICIPATION.
 No UIL participant school shall sponsor individuals or teams in any contest or school competition on a Sunday in a UIL contest or a contest similar to one offered by the UIL. - (b) SCHEDULING.
 Schools may use no more than one school day or two half-school days per school year to hold the district academic contests. - (c) INVITATIONAL MATERIALS.
 The UIL will provide three sets of elementary and junior high materials for the contests listed below with exceptions noted under the individual contests.
 Schools requiring invitational materials for meets to be held between November 1 and April 1 should order invitational materials at least four weeks prior to their meet date.
 No materials from the UIL invitational contests may be returned to contestants before April 1. - (d) DISTRICT ENTRIES AND SUBSTITUTIONS.
-Each district may devise its own entry forms for
+Each district may devise its own entry forms for entering contestants in academic contests or use the form found in the A+ Handbook.
+Policies regarding due dates, late entries and substitutions should be determined by each district prior to the academic meet. - (e) CONTEST MATERIALS.

-- entering contestants in academic contests or use the form found in the A+ Handbook.
-Policies regarding due dates, late entries and substitutions should be determined by each district prior to the academic meet. - (e) DISTRICT MEET MATERIALS.
-See Section 1401 (f) (4). - (f) CONTEST MATERIALS. - (1) Confidentiality.
+- (1) Confidentiality.
 Coaches, contest directors and contestants are responsible for maintaining confidentiality of district meet contest materials.
 Transfer of information relative to the tests shall be considered a violation of the A+ Meet Code and subject to penalties as outlined in Section 27 and Section 29. - (2) Materials.
 Contest materials supplied by the UIL office will be prepared for the grade levels designated in each contest plan.
-Two or more grade levels will, in most cases, take the same test. - (3) District Contest Materials.
-District contest materials for A+ activities will be available for fall/winter district meets held between December 1 and January 31, and for spring district meets held between February 1 and the Saturday prior to Memorial Day.
+Two or more grade levels will, in most cases, take the same test. - District Contest Materials, District contest (3) materials for A+ activities will be available for fall/winter district meets held between December 1 and January 31, and for spring district meets held between February 1 and the Saturday prior to Memorial Day.
 It is permissible for districts to schedule meets outside those time frames, but tests will not be available from the UIL office for those meets.
-Materials necessary for conducting district meets shall be requisitioned from the UIL office by the district director for the following events.
+Materials necessary for conducting district meets shall be requisitioned from the UIL office by the district director.
+No materials from the fall/winter district contest may be returned to contestants before January 31.
+No materials from the spring district contest may be returned to contestants before the Saturday prior to Memorial Day.